 The only highlight that’s a bit far to reach on foot is Anne Hathaway’s cottage, the charming former residence of Shakespeare’s wife.
 I recommend stopping by the cottage on your way into the town.

 To see all of the above, you’ll need around 3 hours.
 Keep in mind that it’s a 3-4 hour drive from Stratford-upon-Avon to Lake District, so plan your dinner accordingly.
-On my self drive UK holiday, we had a light meal to tide us over, and then ate dinner at our Lake District inn.
+We had a light meal to tide us over, and then ate dinner at our Lake District inn.

 To get the most out of tomorrow’s itinerary, plan to spend the night somewhere north of Manchester, or in one of the southern Lake District villages.